Costs of a Trade Show Booth ?

 So, all told, the total for this trade show came out to about $10,000.
 Luckily, we had a great few months before the event, which allowed us to save up and be ready to invest in this.
 But if you’re a small business, you should know that trade shows can be very capital intensive.

-Now lets Dive Deeper into real Costs of booth in Trade Shows
+Detail Costs of booth in Trade Shows

-– Booth Space Cost
+– Trade Show Booth Space Cost

 – Small Regional Shows: $1,000 – $5,000